What should I know about my mature adult dog?

-If you are thinking of or are already using supplements, like CBD, talk with your veterinarian so they can help you make the safest choices for your pet.
+If you are using supplements, such as CBD, or considering it, talk with your veterinarian so they can help you make the safest choices for your pet.

 Parasites and mature adult dogs

 Your mature adult dog needs to be protected against parasites.
 A year-round medicine to prevent intestinal parasites should be continued as part of your dog’s healthcare plan.
 Remember, parasites are found in your dog’s feces and can be transmitted to humans, so talk to your veterinarian about how to keep everyone in your home safe.
-Also, keep your mature adult dog’s heartworm preventive and flea and tick control up-to-date.
-Expect annual testing for tick-borne infection, heartworm disease, and intestinal parasites at your veterinary visit.
+Also, keep your mature adult dog’s heartworm preventive as well as flea and tick control updated.
+Expect annual testing for tick-borne infection, heartworm disease, and intestinal parasites.

 Vaccinations for mature adult dogs

 Vaccination is a crucial component to preventive medicine in dogs during all life stages.
 Vaccinations keep your dog’s immune system strong to fight against infection.
-Several vaccines were likely administered routinely throughout your dog’s life as the primary defense against serious infectious illnesses.
-Depending on your dog’s vaccine history, lifestyle changes, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule.
-Antibody titer testing to determine protection from a few specific viral infections may be suggested.
+Several vaccines likely were administered routinely throughout your dog’s life as the primary defense against serious infectious illnesses.
+Depending on your dog’s vaccine history, lifestyle changes, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule or suggest antibody titer testing to determine protection from a few specific viral infections.
 Your veterinarian will advise which vaccines are necessary to keep your dog healthy.

 Your mature adult dog’s teeth